Last year was another big year in the push for gender equality, but of course, we’re still not there.

 What is International Women’s Day?

 Held annually on March 8, IWD is a global campaign dedicated to celebrating the social, economic, cultural and political achievements of women.
-It’s also used as a catalyst for accelerating gender equality, which is promoted each year via a central theme – IWD 2018’s slogan, for example, is “Push for Progress”.
+It’s also used as a catalyst for accelerating gender equality, which is promoted each year via a central theme – IWD 2019’s slogan, for example, is “Think equal, build smart, innovate for change”.

 No one government, group or organisation is solely responsible for implementing IWD, meaning it’s marked in a variety of different ways in different parts of the world; from marches to exhibitions, conferences to concerts.
 In some countries, including Afghanistan, China and Uganda, it’s even observed as a national holiday.